T0b1asN/Networking-Test-1/README.md

 ## **Just works on Windows**

 ### **Features**
--You can set up a server (at the time only on port 1234) or connect as a client to a server via the ip adress
+-You can set up a server or connect as a client to a server via the ip adress
 	-only works in a local network
 -Everyone can write to everyone else in a group
 	-at the moment the group size is fixed to 10 but I plan to make it variable

 ### **Planned features**
 -Commands
 -variable group size
--variable port
--a log files for i.e. errors
 -no name doubling
+-Pop-up window
+-more sounds
+-scalable window
+-Unicode support

 --------------------------------------